-I don’t know what any of that means.
-Why it makes me cry?
+I don’t know why that makes me cry?
 How I got that way.
 But it nevertheless is true.
-For better or worse, it is one of my obsessions.
-Even now, for the hundredth time, I feel the tears coming when I write about that scene.
+For better or worse, truth is one of my obsessions.
+Even now, for the hundredth time, sitting in front of my computer, tears well up when I write about that scene.

 Until my retirement, most of my writing was on psychiatric subjects.
 It was old school psychiatry, not science, the kind that appeals to laymen.
 The pain in our hearts, forever ready to grab a hold of our happiness and end it, the mysteries of our motivations–I was drawn there.